AkulCodes/ConnectionsAI/README.md

 # Project:
-- TAMU Datathon winner Connections AI model.
+- TAMU Datathon first place winner Connections AI model.
 - Grouper for solving New York Times Connections using contextual and semantic similarity.
 - Flask Application for Category Detection and Word Puzzle Solving